seflless/joy-vscode/README.md

 **Todo**
  - The color picker's layout is very broken, fix it
- - The undo/redo system needs some work to feel like it's native to Joy
+ - The undo/redo system needs some work to feel like it's native to Joy.
+Two top things come to mind
+   - Undo/redo boundaries should be on stopping scrubbing (pointerup) on scrubbing numbers or color picking.
+For text something smarter or based on commit or focus change
+   - Text focus/selection state should maintained across undo/redo sync and the UI recreation approach
  - Add support for functions and then modules (including other .joy files)
  - Add pointer lock to UI controls, especially number scrubbing
+ - A global scrubber/time-stepper would be amazing, if possible to hack in